How to Do a Reverse Image Search

 AI Reverse Image Search Use Cases

-• Identify products and brands: Visual identification helps when you have a photo but no name for the subject.
+- Identify products and brands: Reverse image search is useful when an image is your starting point and you need to find out what it shows.
 A tight crop around a logo, label, shoe detail, furniture shape, or packaging mark can produce better matches.

 Reverse Image Search Limitations